ds-horizon/dota/api/README.md

 3. Storage account

 Additionally, for user authentication, a Google OAuth application is needed.
-You may also use a mock token for development.
+You may also use passwordless authentication mode for development.
 See [ENVIRONMENT.md](./ENVIRONMENT.md) for details.

 #### Steps